PostgreSQL (10)

 SERVER temp_authentication

-OPTIONS (user 'authentication-db-user', password 'authentication-db-password'); -- map the local root user to a user on the remote DB
+OPTIONS (user 'authentication-db-user', password 'authentication-db-password'); -- map the local postgres user to a user on the remote DB

 IMPORT FOREIGN SCHEMA public LIMIT TO (customers)